ibm-cloud-docs/solution-tutorials/computer-vision-powerai.hidden.md

 {:tip: .tip}
 {:pre: .pre}

-# Computer vision with PowerAI and Schematics
+# Computer vision with PowerAI Vision and Schematics
 {: #computer-vision-powerai-schematics}

 This tutorial walks you through provisioning a dedicated backend virtual server instance (VSI) of PowerAI Vision in {{site.data.keyword.vpc_full}} through {{site.data.keyword.bplong_notm}}.
 Once provisioned, you will upload an image data set, train, deploy, and test an optimized deep learning (image classification) model through a GPU on the VSI.
 You will also deploy a front-end application through {{site.data.keyword.bplong_notm}} to a new VSI on the same {{site.data.keyword.vpc_full}}.
 Once deployed, you will upload an image for classification by communicating with the backend deployed model exposed an an API.